spacelift-io/user-documentation/docs/concepts/spaces/access-control.md

 A special case is someone who is given Admin permissions to the `root` space - we would call that person a Root Space Admin.
 Any Root Space Admin is perceived to be an admin of the whole account.
 Only they can modify the space tree or access account-wide settings.

-!!! info
-    Administrative stacks get the Admin role in the space they belong to.

-!!! warning
-    Administrative stacks in the legacy space get admin access to the root space for backward compatibility reasons.

 A comparison table of what users with given roles are capable of can be found below.

 | Action\Who                    | Root Space Admin | Admin | Writer | Reader |